 We attend and host a great variety of workshops and regularly go to professional productions.
 In recent times, these have included ‘The Tempest’ at the RSC in Stratford upon Avon, ‘Macbeth’ at The Globe, ‘Woyzeck’ at the Old Vic, and some exciting new writing at the Royal Court.
 We also attended Gecko’s ‘The Wedding’ at the New Wolsey in Ipswich.

 Drama at the Prep school is alive and buzzing.
 It is taught as a discreet lesson from Year 4 upwards but all Year groups will be involved with a production to parents at some stage in the year.

 Our Early Years’ pupils perform a traditional Nativity story at the end of the Christmas term, shortly before our Pre-Prep children do their own version of the story, usually seen through the eyes of a lesser known character.
 The Grumpy Sheep, A Midwife Crisis and the Inn Keeper’s Breakfast to name but a few!

 Pupils in Year 7 and 8 audition for the centrepiece of the year that is the Senior Production.
-They are treated with the opportunity of performing in the Senior School Theatre and have produced some show stopping performances such as the Lion King, Bugsy Malone and the Vackees.
+They are treated with the opportunity of performing in the Senior School Theatre and have produced some show stopping performances such as the Lion King, Bugsy Malone, The Vackees and A Christmas Carol.
 Like the Junior Production the senior musicals are accompanied by a pupil Show Band, but also the technical aspects of the shows, such as the lighting, sound and stage management are undertaken by pupils.
 Thus offering the opportunity for all pupils to be involved, even if they shy away from the limelight of performing.

 Alongside these productions, we also have visiting LAMDA teachers that have guided many pupils through to fabulous achievements in this nationally recognised scheme.